 The French Alps are just as spectacular in winter as they are in summer.
-The Alps offer some of the most famous ski resorts in the world, including the Three Valleys, which is the largest connected ski area in the world, as well as picturesque scenery, which also includes the beautiful lakes of Lake Geneva and Lac d’Annecy.
-In winter the snow capped mountains become a skier and snowboarder’s playground.
-In summer, a hiker and cyclists paradise.
+It offers some of the most famous ski resorts in the world, including the Three Valleys, which is the largest connected ski area in the world.
+In addition to this, there is the most picturesque scenery, which also includes the beautiful lakes of Lake Geneva and Lac d’Annecy.
+In winter the snow-capped mountains become a skier and snowboarder’s playground, in summer, a hiker and cyclist's paradise.

-Travelling to the French Alps is made significantly easier with a network of international airports (Grenoble, Lyon and Geneva) and fast trains including the direct service from London on the EuroStar.
+Travelling to the French Alps is made significantly easier with a network of international airports.
+This includes Grenoble, Lyon and Geneva.
+You will also benefit from the fast trains including the direct service from London on the EuroStar.

 For more information on our range of properties in the French Alps, please contact us.